Fenwood Road station

 The station is located on a street running segment of the E branch; trains run in mixed traffic rather than a dedicated median.
 The station has no platforms; riders wait on the sidewalks (shared with bus stops for the route 39 and 66 buses) and cross the street to reach trains.
 Because of this, the station is not accessible.

-In 2021, the MBTA indicated plans to modify the Heath Street–Brigham Circle section of the E branch with accessible platforms to replace the existing non-accessible stopping locations.
+In 2021, the MBTA indicated plans to modify the – section of the E branch with accessible platforms to replace the existing non-accessible stopping locations.
+Design work for the project began in July 2023.
+As of December 2024, the MBTA plans to close the Fenwood Road stop due to its proximity to Brigham Circle and the difficulty of building platforms at the site.
+Construction of the project is expected to take place in 2027–2029.